Q&A with Dr. Breitlow, Davenport, Iowa, Campus graduate

-When Dr. Breitlow graduated from Palmer College of Chiropractic’s Davenport Campus in October 2008, he hit the ground running—and didn’t stop until he got to Madagascar.
+When Dr. Breitlow graduated from Palmer College of Chiropractic’s Davenport, Iowa, Campus in October 2008, he hit the ground running—and didn’t stop until he got to Madagascar.

 What drew you to chiropractic?

 I graduated from Purdue University in 2002 and decided I needed to work in the field I had specifically gone to school for.
 So not really knowing what I was going to be doing on a daily basis, I accepted a well-paying job in Richmond, Va., as a nuclear engineer.
 The problem with being an engineer is that you end up behind a desk all day crunching numbers and clicking a mouse until the clicker nearly stops.
 So I started to do new and interesting things.

 I always considered myself a fairly active person, but with a career that left much to be desired, I started to become even more active and more clever with my post-work activities.
 Thus, I started running marathons, competing in triathlons and even got a second job as a professional whitewater rafting guide.
 From eight to five, life was not great, but after that, things were!
 I knew I needed a change from the stagnant corporate engineering life to something more dynamic, more up-tempo and something that was more like me.
 Something in which I could still continue to grow as an active, involved family person.
 I knew that the healthcare field fit that role to a ‘T’.

 My family was not all that shocked when I told them that I was leaving engineering work for the healthcare field.
 However, after my researching the various disciplines (including osteopathic medicine and physical therapy), my family was shocked when I told them I had decided to pursue chiropractic.